PatrykBandyra/PIS/README.md

 Jeśli chodzi o frontend, to nie wiem jak ma to wyglądać, ale jeśli też będzie jakiś Maven, to róbcie jak wyżej.

-# Added this line as a test.
+Added this line as a test, and now I am testing even more.